 A lot has changed since the beginning.
 Horses have been replaced by tractors with climate control and GPS.
 Barns are being replaced with large machine sheds.
 Even so, the money principles remain the same.

 Farming is a unique occupation.
-Only about two percent of the U.S. population lives on farms.
+Only about 2 percent of the U.S. population live on farms.
 And they feed the rest of the 98 percent!
 Yet this tiny group can be used as an example of how to make and retain wealth.